Bread Machine Roll Recipe

 Every bread machine is different.
 I have had 3 now, and they each have their own settings, different times for each setting, etc.

-In these pictures, I used the bread dough setting which just kneads the dough, not a lot of rising time in there.
+In these pictures, I used the bread dough setting which just kneads the dough, with not a lot of rising time in there.
 You could also use the pizza dough setting or a dough setting.
 The pizza dough and dough setting as my old machine had, will include a rise time in a warm machine.

 Grab a cookie sheet and some parchment paper.
 Roll out your dough, flattening it some.
 You want to cut it into equal-sized pieces.
 Mine are not the same size, but I'm okay with them.